-Calculating Holiday Pay for employees with Zero-Hour Contracts, Overtime, Commissions or Bonuses
+How to Calculate Holiday Pay for Employees with Zero-Hour Contracts, Overtime, Commissions or Bonuses

 Calculating the holiday pay gets more complicated for employees without fixed hours or a fixed salary, as they don’t earn the same weekly amount.
 In essence, their holiday pay should equate to what they would have earned if they had been working.

-Several changes have since been implemented on these regulations and have been effective since 6th April 2020.
-Read on to determine how you can compute overtime and other benefits that contribute to the holiday pay.
+Several changes have since been implemented on these regulations and have been effective in UK law since 6th April 2020.
+Read on for guidance to determine how employers can compute overtime and other benefits that contribute to the holiday pay.

 How to Calculate Holiday Pay for Zero-Hour Contracts and Shift Workers

 Workers without fixed hours are entitled to a week’s pay for each week of statutory leave they take.